Root Canal Therapy – Ingenious Dentistry, Houston TX

 Natural teeth are meant to last a lifetime.
-So if you are experiencing a serious problem with one or more of your teeth, and all other treatment options have been exhausted, endodontic therapy (also known as a root canal) may be the last chance for a dentist to save your tooth.
+So if you are experiencing a serious problem with one or more of your teeth, and all other treatment options have been exhausted, root canal therapy (also known as endodontic therapy) may be the last chance for a dentist to save your tooth.
 In years past, diseased or injured teeth were commonly pulled, however in the 21st century, removing a tooth is done only as a last resort.